SCOPE OF THIS CHAPTER

 Note that Stages One and Two of the assessment process can be carried out concurrently, but the Stage 1 information must be sought as soon as possible, and the decision about whether an applicant has successfully completed Stage One must be made within 10 working days of all the information required in that Stage being received.

-On receipt of the completed application form, consent to medical checks and authorisation's for the statutory checks/references, the administrative staff will input the date of the application and details of the household members on the electronic records.
+On receipt of the completed application form, consent to medical checks and authorisation's for the statutory checks/references, a member of the team will input the date of the application and details of the household members on the electronic records.

-The Fostering Panel must make its recommendation on the application within 8 months of the applicant first applying to be assessed.
+The Fostering Panel must make its recommendation on the application within 8 months of the applicant first applying to be assessed and having the application accepted as ready to start assessment.
+Best Practice will be that assessments are approved through Panel by 22 weeks.

 Sharing information about a person that is held in their existing foster carer or adopter records is permitted for the purposes of informing a new assessment of a person's suitability to foster or adopt.
 For instance, if previous partners have been interviewed in the past to verify facts, and the current assessing social worker is satisfied with the records in respect of these interviews, it should not be necessary to repeat the interviews if no further information is required.
 The assessing social worker should, however, satisfy themselves as to the quality and continuing relevance of the information before using it to inform the current assessment.